houseofleft/shades/README.md

 canvas.show()
 ```
-(There are three *NoiseField* objects taken by the *noise_field* parameter, one for red, green and blue, using the same *NoiseField* seed for each would create a gradient that changes how light/dark the color is without affecting the overall tone)
+(There are three *NoiseField* objects taken by the *color_fields* parameter, one for red, green and blue, using the same *NoiseField* seed for each would create a gradient that changes how light/dark the color is without affecting the overall tone)

 ![A gradient circle](https://github.com/benrutter/Shades/blob/main/images/gradient_circle.png)